 The key feature of tax-saving investment is that they have a certain lock-in period.
 To understand this better, let us take an example of a Term Insurance.
 Term Insurance provides cover for a fixed period to the policyholder.
 If the policyholder dies during this period, the nominee is paid the selected cover amount.

 When you buy term insurance, not only it offers your loved ones financial security but also reduces your taxable income.
-When you buy a Term Insurance plan from insurers like Canara HSBC, you pay a nominal sum of money as a policy premium every year.
+When you buy a term insurance plan from insurers like Canara HSBC Oriental Bank of Commerce Life Insurance, you pay a nominal sum of money as a policy premium every year.
 This is equivalent to the amount to be deducted from your total income to bring down your taxable income.
-You can enjoy the tax benefits of up to a limit of Rs 1.5 lacs.
+You can enjoy the tax benefits of up to a limit of Rs 1.5 Lakhs.

 We will call you shortly.